Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Introduction

-The dark matter (DM) problem is still an outstanding riddle, but various aspects are known: absence of dynamical friction; as per MOND, structures in the baryons correspond to structures in the rotation velocity; early galaxies seem not to be chaotic but look mature; mysteriously, black holes became supermassive early on, with billions of solar masses, while the one in our Galaxy of 4 million solar masses is comparatively light.
-The ``Hubble tension'' expresses the difference between the Hubble constant of about $H_0=68$ km/s Gpc from the cosmic microwave radiation \cite{aghanim2020planck} versus the 73 km/s Gpc from supernova explosions in the nearby Universe \cite{brout2022pantheon}.
-The Lithium-7 problem expresses a factor $\sim 3$ larger nucleosynthesis prediction than its observed Spite plateau \cite{spite1982abundance,coc2005lithium,pitrou2018precision}.
+The dark matter (DM) problem is still an outstanding riddle, but various aspects challenge $\Lam$CDM: absence of dynamical friction in galaxy merging \citep{kroupa2015galaxies,oehm2024relevance} and in galactic bars \citep{roshan2021fast}; as per MOND, structures in the baryons correspond to structures in the rotation velocity.
+The Hubble tension expresses the difference between the Hubble constant $H_0\approx 68$ km/s Gpc from the cosmic microwave radiation \citep{aghanim2020planck} versus the 73 km/s Gpc from supernovae in the nearby Universe \citep{brout2022pantheon}.
+This is not solvable (within $\Lam$CDM) with new physics at low redshift \citep{keeley2023ruling}.
+Likewise, the Lithium-7 problem expressing a factor $\sim 3$ larger nucleosynthesis prediction than its observed Spite plateau \citep{spite1982abundance,coc2005lithium,pitrou2018precision}, has remained open.

+Observation by the James Webb telescope poses further challenges for $\Lambda$CDM.
+Black holes became supermassive early on.
+The black hole ULAS J1342+0928 has a mass of $8\,10^8M_\odot$ at redshift $z=7.54$ \citep{banados2018800}.
+The one of GN-z11, an exceptionally luminous galaxy at $z=10.6$, weighs several million solar masses and has accreted at about 5 times the Eddington rate \citep{maiolino2024small}.
+Early galaxies do not look chaotic but are more mature and heavier than predicted.
+A set of 12 of quiescent galaxies at redshifts $3-4$ has masses in the $10^{11}M_\odot$ range, comparable to massive galaxies in the local Universe, and are quenched for more than a billion years \citep{nanayakkara2024population}.
+For redshifts $z=$ 0.5 -- 8, many dwarf galaxies are prolate \citep{van2014geometry,zhang2019evolution}, now termed ``bananas'' \citep{pandya2024galaxies}.
+The current record holder is JADES-GS-z13-0, a galaxy with spectroscopically confirmed redshift of 13.2, which we observe as it existed 350 million years after the Big Bang \citep{curtis2023spectroscopic}.
+As to clusters, an overdensity related to a galaxy protocluster is observed already at redshift $z=7.88$ \citep{hashimoto2023reionization}.